eclipse-hawkbit/hawkbit/docs/README.md

 ## Prerequisites
 1. **Install Hugo**: see [installing Hugo](https://gohugo.io/getting-started/installing/) documentation on how to install Hugo.
-2. **Install JQ**: see [installing jq](https://jqlang.github.io/jq/download/) documentation on how to install jq.
-3. **Install NODE.js and npm** see [installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) documentation on how to install Node.js and npm
+2. **Install NODE.js and npm** see [installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) documentation on how to install Node.js and npm
-4. **Install Redocly CLI** see [installing Redocly CLI](https://redocly.com/docs/cli/installation/) documentation on how to install Redocly CLI
+3. **Install Redocly CLI** see [installing Redocly CLI](https://redocly.com/docs/cli/installation/) documentation on how to install Redocly CLI
-5. **Install hawkBit**: run `mvn install` in the parent directory to generate the latest REST docs for hawkBit.
+4. **Install hawkBit**: run `mvn install` in the parent directory to generate the latest REST docs for hawkBit.

 ## Build and Serve documentation